-A detox from cocaine use, where the aim is to rid the body of any trace of the drug, is often less severe than with some other drugs.
-However, the intense cravings that occur when trying to quit can be overwhelming, sometimes causing the user to relapse.
+If you or a loved one is suffering from Cocaine addiction a detox from use, where the aim is to rid the body of any trace of the drug, is often less severe than with some other drugs.
+However, the intense cravings that occur when trying to quit can be overwhelming, sometimes causing the user to relapse if they don't have a treatment programme or proper support.
+Those who struggle with cocaine may also have a problem with alcohol as the substances tend to go hand in hand.

-Going ‘cold turkey’, where you quit cocaine completely without using any form of medication, is the most uncomfortable, but often most effective, way of detoxing.
+Going ‘cold turkey’, where someone quits cocaine completely without using any form of medication, is the most uncomfortable, but often most effective, way of detoxing.
 It is also usually the quickest way to get clean; this is why it is often the preferred option, not only for drug users wanting to quit, but for supervised facilities overseeing a user’s recovery, too.

-Detox can be dangerous for some people, especially if you’re trying to withdraw on your own, and the intensity of withdrawal symptoms are dependent on the length and severity of the cocaine addiction.
-It can be difficult to achieve full detox without support, so rehab is often the best setting for this.
-Accessing a detoxification programme, where you are under medical supervision, can make sure the process remains as safe as possible.
-You can find out more about inpatient vs outpatient rehab here.
+Detox can be dangerous for some people, especially if they're trying to withdraw on their own, and the intensity of withdrawal symptoms are dependent on the length and severity of the cocaine addiction.
+It can be difficult to achieve full detox without support, so residential rehab is often the best setting for this.
+There are however options to detox from cocaine at home if the individual involved is suitable.
+Accessing a detoxification programme, where the individual is medically supervised or monitored, can make sure the process remains as safe as possible.

 Cocaine is one of the most highly addictive stimulant drugs in existence.
 Users experience an intense (though short-lived) ‘high’, followed by an equally intense crash when the effects of the drug wear off.
 Repeated use can lead to paranoia, anxiety, panic attacks and suicidal thoughts.
 Many users become over-confident and reckless while taking cocaine, which increases the chance of them hurting themselves and others while under the influence of the drug.